-As Catherine was praying and through her tears, she heard a gentle voice speaking her, “So, do you still think that you are capable of settling everything all by yourself?
-I have blessed you with the ability to do all things and led your through many challenging circumstances but you never acknowledged me.
+As Catherine was praying and through her tears, she heard a gentle voice speaking to her, “So, do you still think that you’re capable of settling everything all by yourself?
+I’ve blessed you with the ability to do all things and led your through many challenging circumstances but you never acknowledged me.
 Instead, you considered the past success the results of your own strength and capability!”
 Catherine’s tears just streamed down her cheeks and she acknowledged her own foolishness.
 She asked for forgiveness from the Lord and surrendered herself to Him.

-After Catherine had finished relaying her story to us, we were all touched and humbled.
+After Catherine had finished sharing her story with us, we were all touched.
 Once again we were drawn back to the scripture verses we were looking at that night —

 5 Trust in the Lord with all your heart

 6 in all your ways submit to him,

 Heartfelt thanks to Catherine for sharing the story with us to encourage us, and to remind us to trust and rely on our loving God, always!